MontaineHOA/CCnR/99_amendment.md

 Common Maintenance Areas and shall pay the actual cost of the same from annual or special assessments as appropriate.

-## 6. Sensitive Area Tracts & Sensitive Areas and Buffers.
+## 6. Sensitive Area Tracts & Sensitive Areas and Buffers

 The last paragraph of Article V, Section 1 is hereby replaced with the following: